 In other words, when someone either drives recklessly or while intoxicated, and that person’s driving causes the death of another party, that person can face vehicular homicide charges.
 The statute makes clear that driving under the influence (DUI) and killing another party as a result of the DUI is a strict liability crime.

-This means that if someone is caught driving drunk and is involved in an accident where another person suffers fatal injuries, the charge will automatically be vehicular homicide.
+This means that if someone is caught driving drunk and is involved in an accident where another person suffers fatal injuries, the charge will automatically be a vehicular homicide.

 Charges for Colorado Vehicular Homicide

 If you are charged with and ultimately convicted of vehicular homicide, the charge depends upon whether you were driving recklessly or under the influence of drugs or alcohol.
 Here are the distinctions:

 - Class 4 felony: If you are accused of killing someone while driving recklessly (but not under the influence of drugs or alcohol), the vehicular homicide charge is a class 4 felony.

 - Class 3 felony: If you are accused of killing someone while driving under the influence of drugs or alcohol, the vehicular homicide charge is a class 3 felony, which is more serious than a class 4 felony.

 Penalties for Colorado Vehicular Homicide

 Here are the penalties for a class 4 felony offense: